 - 4.1.
-Horizons Specialist Academy Trust will implement appropriate technical and organisational measures to demonstrate that data is processed in line with the principles set out in the GDPR. - 4.2.
+The Trust will implement appropriate technical and organisational measures to demonstrate that data is processed in line with the principles set out in the GDPR. - 4.2.
 The Trust will provide comprehensive, clear and transparent privacy policies. - 4.3.
 Additional internal records of the Trust's processing activities will be maintained and kept up-to-date. - 4.4.
-Internal records of processing activities will include the following: - Name and details of the organisation

-- Purpose(s) of the processing - Description of the categories of individuals and personal data - Retention schedules - Categories of recipients of personal data - Description of technical and organisational security measures - Details of transfers to third countries (outside the EU), including documentation of the transfer mechanism safeguards in place - 4.5.
-The Trust will implement measures that meet the principles of data protection by design and data protection by default, such as: - Data minimisation. - Pseudonymisation. - Transparency. - Allowing individuals to monitor processing. - Continuously creating and improving security features. - 4.6.
-Data protection impact assessments will be used, where appropriate.
+Internal records of processing activities will include the following: - Name and details of the organisation - Purpose(s) of the processing - Description of the categories of individuals and personal data - Retention schedules - Categories of recipients of personal data - Description of technical and organisational security measures - Details of transfers to third countries (outside the EU), including documentation of the transfer mechanism safeguards in place - 4.5.
+The Trust will also document other aspects of compliance with the UK GDPR and Data Protection Act (2018) where this is deemed appropriate in certain circumstances by the DPO, including the following: - Information required for privacy notices, e.g. the lawful basis for processing - Records of consent - Controller-processor contracts - The location of personal data - Data Protection Impact Assessments (DPIA) - Records of personal data breaches - 4.6.
+The Trust will implement measures that meet the principles of data protection by design and data protection by default, such as: - Minimising the processing of personal data. - Pseudonymising personal data as soon as possible. - Ensuring transparency in respect of the functions and processing of personal data - Allowing individuals to monitor processing. - Continuously creating and improving security features. - 4.7.
+DPIAs will be used, where appropriate.